Bordeaux and the region of wine

 By your side

-If you have booked the guided tour (150 € supplement), during the whole journey the tour leader will be by your side.
-We remind you that our tour leaders are neither tour guides nor entertainers, but their function is that of coordinating the group and lead it along the route.
+- If you have booked the guided tour (160 € supplement) you can follow the tour leader .
+We remind you that our tour leaders are neither tour guides nor entertainers, but their role is that of coordinating the group and guide you along the route.

 For the whole duration of your bike tour, you can contact us: